hjespers/teslams/README.md

 <img src="https://user-images.githubusercontent.com/2879972/48303961-2b476180-e4d7-11e8-85db-e54851764366.jpg">

-This application displays and controls the climate control system of a Tesla Model S.
+This application displays and controls the climate control system of a Tesla.
 Colors are white/yellow when climate control is off Interior temperature bar is blue when cooling and red when heating